1. Knowledge Base Home

 In some jurisdictions, you will be able to view overlays of any relevant designated airspace (including restricted areas, aerodrome control zones etc).
 If available, this will be overlayed on the map view as shown below.
 You can toggle individual layers using the dropdown menu, by clicking on the Layers button.

-Airspace boundaries are marked on the map, and clicking inside these areas displays a pop-up with the details.
+Airspace boundaries are marked on the map, and clicking inside these areas displays a pop-up with the details of the selected area.

 Next, zoom back to your area of operations.
 Depending on the nature of your mission, you can use one of the following drawing tools to create your areas: